-In addition to Anika S.r.l.'s products as noted in the preceding paragraph, additional products under regulatory review include MONOVISC for U.S. marketing approval, and Hyalograft C Autograft for EU marketing authorization.
-Hyalograft C autograft is classified as an advanced therapy medicinal product under the current EU regulations, which require a centralized marketing authorization by the European Medicines Agency.
+Two key products under development or regulatory review include MONOVISC for U.S. marketing approval and CINGAL.
 Our first next generation osteoarthritis product is MONOVISC, a single-injection treatment product that uses a non-animal source HA.
 MONOVISC is also our first osteoarthritis product based on our proprietary cross-linked HA-technology.
 We received Conformité Européenne ("CE") Mark approval for the MONOVISC product in October 2007, and began sales in Europe during the second quarter of 2008, following a small, post-marketing clinical study.
-In the U.S., we filed an investigational device exemption, or an IDE application, with the FDA, and completed the clinical segment of the U.S. MONOVISC pivotal trial in June 2009, and a follow-on retreatment study in September 2009.
-We filed the final module of our MONOVISC PMA containing the clinical data in December 2009.
-We were informed that there were deficiencies in our submissions through a deficiency/non-approvable letter, which is the FDA's mechanism for informing companies of deficiencies.
-We submitted additional data and analyses throughout 2010, and have been informed by the FDA that deficiencies remain.
-Acting on an option presented by the FDA to resolve the remaining open issues, Anika requested a review by the Orthopedic Advisory Panel.
-The FDA has denied our request for an Orthopedic Advisory Panel review of the product, and we are now moving to the next level in the appeal process structure of the FDA to seek an objective review of the scientific and clinical data.
-We continue to believe in MONOVISC and the strength of our data, and that MONOVISC should receive FDA approval.
-Our second single-injection osteoarthritis product under development i
+In the U.S., we filed the final module of our MONOVISC PMA containing the clinical data in December 2009.
+We were informed that there were deficiencies in our submissions through a deficiency/non-approvable letter.
+In December 2012, the FDA upheld its non-approvable decision following our appeal.
+Subsequent to that decision, in January 2013, the Company submitted a new PMA amendment which is under review by the FDA.
+The Company continues to discuss pathways for MONOVISC approval with the FDA.